Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent Alloys: Materials and Methods

 \subsection{Neuroevolution potential}

 The NEP models used in this work are identical to the UNEP-v1 model ensemble reported in Ref.~\cite{song2024-NEP16}.
 All UNEP-v1 models and corresponding reference datasets have been previously deposited in the Zenodo repository \url{https://doi.org/10.5281/zenodo.11533864}~\cite{fan_2024_11533864}.
+Therefore, the UNEP-v1 models were not newly trained in the present work.
+The training cost and generation number reported here follow the original UNEP-v1 training protocol, in which the primary model was trained with a batch size of 10,000 structures for 1,000,000 generations using four A100 GPUs~\cite{song2024-NEP16}.
+Accordingly, the training-time comparison in this work should be interpreted as a wall-time comparison between the published UNEP-v1 training protocol and the GRACE training protocol used here, rather than as a universal convergence-rate comparison between the two frameworks.

 The UNEP-v1 models were trained using the NEP4 architecture~\cite{song2024-NEP16} implemented in the GPUMD package~\cite{Xu2025-GPUMD} to represent 16 elemental metals and their alloys.
 In this framework, the total energy is decomposed into site energies as $U = \sum_{i=1}^N U^i$.
 Specifically, NEP4 maps a descriptor vector $\mathbf{q}^i$ of a central atom $i$ to its site energy $U^i$ using species-dependent neural network (NN) parameters $\mathbf{w}^I$ (collectively denotes the weight and bias parameters) for each atom type $I$: